kaidokert/catapult/devil/docs/device_utils.md

           should have their apks copied to |MODULES_SRC_DIRECTORY_PATH| rather than installed.
 Thus the app can emulate SplitCompat while running.
           This should not have any overlap with |modules|.
+      additional_locales: An iterable with additional locales to install for a bundle.

     Raises:
       CommandFailedError if the installation fails.